Insomnia is a medical condition that is mainly caused because of the inability of a person to sleep.

 13. Sarpagandha Gulika – Herbal Tablet

-The Ayurvedic approach to a better night’s sleep can involve the avoidance of stimulation (and stimulating foods and beverages, including coffee) in the evening, the use of healing oils or supplements to combat stress, and Ayurvedic massage, which produces a welcoming sense of calm.
+The Ayurvedic approach to a better night’s sleep may involve the avoidance of stimulation (and stimulating foods and beverages, including coffee) in the evening, the use of healing oils or supplements to combat stress, and Ayurvedic massage, which produces a sense of calm.
 In order to balance vata (which governs all movement in the body and mind) it is important to consume a vata-pacifying diet (which should include fruits and vegetables, nuts, healthy oils, grains, and dairy) and to have three solid meals a day.

 The last meal should be consumed before 7pm so you don’t have trouble digesting food.
 If you feel sleepy at night, a glass of warm milk will help balance your pitta.
 To balance kapha, ensure you get enough exercise during the day and practice breathing exercises to bring stress levels down.

 Article has mentioned just a few ways in which poor sleep can hamper one’s physical and mental health.
 Exercise, meditation, and a healthy diet can help keep one in good shape.
 Ayurvedic approaches, which include balancing vata, pitta, and kapha through massage, supplements and good sleep hygiene may also be of help to those who find sleep a challenging pursuit.

 If you wish to enquire more information on Insomnia or Sleeplessness Ayurvedic Natural Treatment in Melbourne, you may contact us at Pure Herbal Ayurved Clinic.